LaTeXBuddy/LaTeXBuddy/docs/developer/environment.md

 ## pre-commit

 Last but not least, we use [pre-commit] for Git hook management.
-It will run all the extra tools, like `isort`, `autopep8`, etc. every time you commit, so you won't forget it.
+It will run all the linting and formatting tools every time you commit, so you won't forget it.

 Install [pre-commit] as described on the website, and install the hooks: